pi-team-mn/terraform-auth0-aws/docs/decrypting-the-secret.md

 To get the secrets you will need to do the following.

-1. Create a role for yourself with the following permissions
+1. Create a role/user for yourself and add the following permissions

 ```json
 {